ViniciusMendonca12/ViniciusMendonca12/README.md

                             ▣ My name is Vinícius Mendonça
                             ▣ 21 years old
-                            ▣ Pursuing a postgraduate degree in Full Stack Development at Unimar in Marília-SP ▣ Graduated in Big Data in Agribusiness at Fatec Shunji Nishimura in Pómpeia-SP ▣ Systems Development Technician at ETEC Prof. Massuyuki Kawano in Tupã-SP ▣ My current focus is on full stack software development
+                            ▣ Graduated in Big Data in Agribusiness at Fatec Shunji Nishimura in Pómpeia-SP ▣ Systems Development Technician at ETEC Prof. Massuyuki Kawano in Tupã-SP ▣ My current focus is on full stack software development